RyanSy/react-tic-tac-toe/README.md

 https://facebook.github.io/react/tutorial/tutorial.html

-My own improvements:

-1. Added ```resetGame``` function to reset game

-2. Added 'Tie' status if no one wins

 Suggested improvements (from React tutorial):

 1. Display the move locations in the format “(1, 3)” in the move list.